 We have the knowledge about trusts and trustees responsibilities, not just the investment capability running trust portfolios

-However, the trustees then face an additional, and prospectively heavy, responsibility – that of investing the assets in the trust having regard for the aims and ambitions of the trust, the likely time horizons, the risk factors that may or may not be acceptable, and whilst this will generally be set out in a trust strategy statement, implementing a policy and maintaining it perhaps over an extended period of years requires a detailed understanding both of the nature of the trust and the laws governing it, the tax treatment of it and selecting appropriate investments and in due time, changing them, hopefully realising a profit for the benefit of the trust and its beneficiaries.
+However, the trustees then face an additional, and prospectively heavy, responsibility – that of investing the assets in it, having regard for the aims and ambitions of the trust, the likely time horizons, and the risk factors that may or may not be acceptable.
+Whilst this will generally be set out in a trust strategy statement, implementing a policy and maintaining it, perhaps over an extended period of years, requires a detailed understanding both of the nature of the trust and the laws governing it, the tax treatment of it and selecting appropriate investments.
+In due time, this may mean changing the investments, hopefully realising a profit for the benefit of the trust and its beneficiaries.

-Whereas the creation of the trust clearly falls within the ambit of solicitors, the management of the investments contained within it is a regulated activity and must be carried out by a firm and person who meets the requirements of the Financial Conduct Authority and for this reason, most solicitors will refer trustees of a new trust to an appropriately qualified person.
+Whereas the creation of the trust clearly falls within the ambit of solicitors, the management of the investments contained within it is a regulated activity and must be carried out by a firm and person who meets the requirements of the Financial Conduct Authority.
+For this reason most solicitors will refer trustees of a new trust to an appropriately qualified person, such as ourselves.

 A good many referrals come in our direction largely because in addition to being regulated for investment activity, we also have staff with qualifications and experience in the management of trusts and estates, who therefore can take account of the nuances of each trust and hence hopefully manage the trust assets to better effect.